 5. Attain Supporting State Agency Approvals

 There are two major state agencies to go through: the California Department of Tax and Fee Administration (CDTFA) and California Secretary of State (SOS).
-The dispensary should also be formed as a legal business entity to increase the chances of winning the license.
+The dispensary should also be formed as a legal business entity to increase the chances of winning in getting a cannabis dispensary license in California.

 After choosing an entity type for your business, you will need to register the business with the Secretary of State.
 You may register as a Limited Liability Corporation (LLC), For-Profit Corporation (S-Corp, C-Corp), or Mutual Benefit Nonprofit Corporation (MBNPC).